2016 World Rally Championship

-The 2016 World Rally Championship was the 44th season of the World Rally Championship, an auto racing championship recognised by the Fédération Internationale de l'Automobile (FIA) as the highest class of international rallying.
+The 2016 FIA World Rally Championship was the 44th season of the World Rally Championship, a rallying championship recognised by the Fédération Internationale de l'Automobile (FIA) as the highest class of international rallying.
 Teams and drivers competed in thirteen rounds—starting with the Rallye Monte Carlo in January and finishing with Rally Australia in November—for the World Rally Championships for Drivers and Manufacturers.

 Sébastien Ogier started the season as the defending drivers' champion.
 His team, Volkswagen Motorsport, were the defending manufacturers' champions.
 Both Ogier and Volkswagen Motorsport claimed their fourth consecutive drivers' and manufacturers' championships.

 Calendar

 The calendar was announced in November 2015 by the FIA.
-The season was scheduled to expand with one rally in comparison to the 2015 championship, contested over fourteen rounds in Europe, North America, South America, Oceania and Asia, but the Chinese round was ultimately cancelled.
+The season was scheduled to expand with one rally in comparison to the 2015 championship, contested over fourteen rounds in Europe, the Americas, Oceania and Asia, but the Chinese round was ultimately cancelled.